gorse-io/docs/src/ch02-01-feedback.md

 }
 ```

-- **Feedback:** A feedback entity consists of user ID, item ID, feedback type and feedback timestamp, where the triad of user ID, item ID and feedback type is required to be unique in the database.
+- **Feedback:** A feedback entity consists of user ID, item ID, feedback type, and feedback timestamp, where the triad of user ID, item ID, and feedback type is required to be unique in the database.

-Feedback represent events happened between users and items, which can be positive or negative.
-For example, sharing and liking are the user's positive feedback to a item.
-If the user does not have further positive feedback after reading, the user's feedback to the item is considered negative.
-If the user views the item, a read feedback will be recorded.
+Feedback represents events that happened between users and items, which can be positive or negative.
+For example, sharing and liking are the user's positive feedback to an item.
+If the user does not have further positive feedback after reading, the user's feedback on the item is considered negative.
+If the user views the item, read feedback will be recorded.
 Then, if the user gives positive feedback to the item, the read feedback will be overwritten by the positive feedback.
-Conversely, if the user does not give positive feedback, then the read feedback is considered as negative feedback.
+Conversely, if the user does not give positive feedback, then the read feedback is considered negative feedback.

 ```go
 type Feedback struct {